Dean of Students Decision on Additional, University-wide Sanctions

-- Within twenty-one (21) calendar days after receiving notice of the final decision on misconduct and academic sanctions, the Dean of Students will review the faculty member’s report and any action by the unit hearing board, and will consult with the dean of the unit in which the student is enrolled.
+- Within seven (7) business days after receiving notice of the final decision on misconduct and academic sanctions, the Dean of Students will review the faculty member’s report and any action by the unit hearing board, and will consult with the academic dean of the unit in which the student is enrolled.
 The Dean of Students then notifies the student either:

-- that s/he has decided that additional, university-wide sanctions are not warranted; or
+- that they have decided that additional, university-wide sanctions are not warranted; or

-- that s/he is considering imposing an additional, university-wide sanction, which may consist of disciplinary probation, suspension or deferred suspension, or expulsion, and has set a date for an informal conference with the student to discuss whether such a sanction should be imposed.
+- that they are considering imposing an additional, university-wide sanction, which may consist of disciplinary probation, suspension or deferred suspension, or expulsion, and has set a date for an informal conference with the student to discuss whether such a sanction should be imposed.
 The Dean of Students notice to the student will indicate the following:

 - that the student is required to appear at the conference;

-- that if s/he fails to appear at the conference without good cause, the Dean of Students will go ahead and make a decision on additional sanctions;
+- that if they fail to appear at the conference without good cause, the Dean of Students will go ahead and make a decision on additional sanctions;

 - that the student may be accompanied by an advisor, who may advise the student but not speak or participate directly in the conference;